 3. Leaders have a warm human attitude; bosses are robotic:

 Many bosses or even employees can misunderstand the meaning of professionalism.
 They might act like robots giving orders and think it to be their job.
 But this is not a trait of a leader.
 A leader is compassionate and warm.
 They make an effort to reach out to their employees and sometimes listen to them personally.
-Acting human in office promotes approachability to you.
+Acting human in the office promotes approachability to you.
 You seem open to ideas and advice hence maintaining a stress-free office environment.

 4. Leaders do not discriminate:

 You might still feel hatred for that child in school who was favored more by the teacher than the rest.
 Let us tell you that that teacher was a boss and not a leader.
-A leader always keeps a note of the feelings and sentiments of each and every worker under him.
+A leader always keeps a note of the feelings and sentiments of every worker under him.
 He does not promote an air of favoritism.
 They treat everyone equally and welcome every team member's distinct ideas about company growth.

 A boss always tends to pick one favorite employee and treat him better.
 This promotes an unfair environment in the office.
 Gradual employment of such behavior reduces productivity and a will to work harder.